How to Use Bulk Herbs

 Here’s a step-by-step guide for creating your own herbal syrup:

-• 1 cup of dried herbs (or 2 cups of fresh herbs)
+• 1 cup dried herbs

-• 2 cups of water
+• 2 cups water

 Instructions: